Welcome to our Trainer Academy NASM CPT Practice Test.

 Now let’s get to the actual exam itself.

-The NASM CPT exam consists of 120 multiple choice questions, of which you will need to land at least 70% to pass.
+The NASM Certified personal trainer exam consists of 120 multiple choice questions, of which you will need to land at least 70% to pass.

-The exam runs through most of the core concepts you will find in the course text.
+The final exam runs through most of the core concepts you will find in the course text.

-These concepts are categorized according to the 6 domains of study you’ll have become familiar with during your NASM practice exam.
+These concepts of exercise science are categorized according to the 6 domains of study you’ll have become familiar with during your NASM practice exam.

 The exam is 120 minutes long, which means you essentially have a minute to spend on each question on average.